moshix/3270BBS/README.md

 3. Create and edit tsu.greet which will be sent to all new users.
+Remember to keep it 80 characters wide, max,for easey reading on 3270 terminals.

 4. Start the BBS with the provided script start_tsu.sh, you should probably tee the log into a log file.